kosmatov/sleepwatcher-wezterm/README.md

 Or download wallpapers directly to images/ directory from https://www.uhdpaper.com/ for example

-If you lock your screen now (for the first time after installing this tool), it will not work.
-After unlocking your screen, you will see a notification indicating that the `sleepwatcher` application wants to change your _assistive settings_.
-Open your Mac's _System Preferences_ and check the box in the _Security & Privacy > Accessability_ screen next to _sleepwatcher_.
-This is required to allow SleepWatcher to use the system's menu to change the Lync status:

 ### Uninstalling

 To remove the sleepwatcher integration, simply call the provided uninstall script: